 - Assess the use of Life Cycle Assessment and Agent Based Modelling

 - Formulate improvements for a transition towards a circular design

 - Learn how to use and apply complexity aspects & agent-based modelling

-This MOOC is part of two MicroMasters programmes: Economics and Policies for a Circular Bio-Economy, and Business and Operations for a Circular Bio-Economy.
-MicroMasters are a series of 3 courses and a final capstone project designed to help you develop the skills needed to seize opportunities and embrace the transition from a fossil-based economy to a biobased one.
+The course Circular Economy: An Interdisciplinary Approach forms part of the MicroMaster's® programme Economics and Policies for a Circular Bio-Economy, one of two complementary MicroMasters programmes: Economics and Policies for a Circular Bio-Economy, and Business and Operations for a Circular Bio-Economy.
+These MicroMasters programmes are a series of 3 courses and a final capstone project designed to help you develop the skills needed to seize opportunities and embrace the transition from a fossil-based economy to a biobased one.
 Explore the other courses in the MicroMasters programmes: